tkikawa/optsim/README.md

 ## 7. Output ROOT File

-The ROOT file contains a TTree \*tree with the following branches:
+The ROOT file contains a TTree \*photon for the interaction history of optical photons with the following branches:

 | Branch   | Description                                                                                                     |
 | -------- | --------------------------------------------------------------------------------------------------------------- |